 This is a two-part series.
-I started writing it as one story, because they are so intimately intertwined, but the article got so big that I was forced to break it up into two parts for ease of reading.
+I started writing it as a single story because they are so intimately intertwined, but the article got so big that it made more sense to break it up into two parts for ease of reading.

-Avani is tiny hamlet in the Mulbagal Taluk (group of villages) of Kolar district, just 80 km away from Bangalore.
-The first part of my journal describes the history of Avani and the reason behind the creation of the Ramalingeswara group of temples that lie at the base of Avani hill or Avani Betta as it is locally called.
+Avani is a tiny hamlet in the Mulbagal Taluk (group of villages) of Kolar district, just 80 km away from Bangalore.
+The first part of my journal describes the history of Avani and the story behind the creation of the Ramalingeswara group of temples that lie at the base of Avani hill or Avani Betta as it is locally called.

 After a thorough exploration of the 10th century Ramalingeswara temple, I and my wife, Ranita, started on the hike towards the hillock – made popular by the epic tale of Ramayana.
 Every boulder on this hillock has deep mythological connections.
 The hill finds mention in a Bana inscription from 339 CE.
 In another, it is referenced as “Gaya of the South.”

-For those who are not so familiar with the story of – when Sita was banished by Rama, her husband and the king of Ayodha, it is said that sage Valmiki sheltered her here at his ashram (hermitage).
+For those who are not so familiar with this part of the story of Ramayana – when lady Sita was banished by Rama, her husband, and the king of Ayodha, it is said that sage Valmiki sheltered her here at his ashram (hermitage).
 The local folklore goes further to establish that Sita, after being sent to exile, gave birth to her twins Luv and Kush right here at Avani.

 Avani Betta Trek